 The Graduate Group in Religious Studies is accepting applications for the PhD program.
-(Applications open on October 1).
-Presently, no M.A. program is available.
+(Applications open on October 2 and are due on December 15).
+Presently, no MA program is available.
 Please note that Penn does not offer ministerial degrees or training.

 The Graduate Group admits 2–3 students per year.
 Students who are admitted to the program receive a 5-year funding package that includes tuition and a cost of living stipend.
 All PhD students are required to serve as teaching assistants for 2 years as part of this package; most perform their TA work in their 2nd and 3rd years.

 Applications are welcome from students from various academic backgrounds, though some exposure to the academic field of Religious Studies in an academic setting is usually required.

 A BA/BS degree or equivalent is the minimum requirement.
 Many applicants have already done extensive work in Religious Studies, either as undergraduates, or in post-baccalaureate or Master’s programs elsewhere, while other applicants often will have majored in classics, philosophy, history, a modern language and literature, or area studies.
 In addition, incoming doctoral students should typically have prior training in one or more of the research languages required for their fields (see fields of study for details).
 Students who enter the program with graduate-level credits at other comparable institutions may petition to receive transfer credit for up to a maximum of eight courses.

 In general, a comprehensive application package should show a combination of:

 - ability to consistently meet designated deadlines and objectives; and

 - intellectual alignment with faculty and resources at the University of Pennsylvania.

 All applications must be submitted online through the School of Arts and Science's online application portal.
 For additional information, please see the Grad Division’s policies and procedures.
 We will begin reviewing applications on December 15.
 All aspects of the application, including letters of recommendation, should be submitted by this time.